leuas/Vrdndi/README.md

 For detail or general usage, please see [Usage Guide](docs/USAGE.md)

+## Privacy Note
+All the data is processed locally.
+You would use the data yourself to train the model.

 ## Website
 The website is functional as watching video and scrolling the feed and giving feedback.